Nuked88/ComfyUI-N-Nodes/README.md

 # Features

+## 📽️ Video Nodes 📽️

+### LoadVideo
+The LoadVideo node allows loading a video file and extracting frames from it.

+#### Input Fields
+- `video`: Select the video file to load.
+- `framerate`: Choose whether to keep the original framerate or reduce to half or quarter speed.
+- `resize_by`: Select how to resize frames - 'none', 'height', or 'width'.
+- `size`: Target size if resizing by height or width.
+- `images_limit`: Limit number of frames to extract.
+- `batch_size`: Batch size for encoding frames.

+#### Output

+- `IMAGES`: Extracted frame images as PyTorch tensors.
+- `LATENT`: Empty latent vectors.
+- `METADATA`: Video metadata - FPS and number of frames.
+- `WIDTH:` Frame width.
+- `HEIGHT`: Frame height.

+The node extracts frames from the input video at the specified framerate.
+It resizes frames if chosen and returns them as batches of PyTorch image tensors along with latent vectors, metadata, and frame dimensions.

+### SaveVideo
+The SaveVideo node takes in extracted frames and saves them back as a video file.

+#### Input Fields
+- `images`: Frame images as tensors.
+- `METADATA`: Metadata from LoadVideo node.
+- `SaveVideo`: Toggle saving output video file.
+- `SaveFrames`: Toggle saving frames to a folder.
+- `CompressionLevel`: PNG compression level for saving frames.
+#### Output
+Saves output video file and/or extracted frames.

+The node takes extracted frames and metadata and can save them as a new video file and/or individual frame images.
+Video compression and frame PNG compression can be configured.

+### LoadFramesFromFolder
+The LoadFramesFromFolder node allows loading image frames from a folder and returning them as a batch.

+#### Input Fields
+- `folder`: Path to the folder containing the frame images.
+- `fps`: Frames per second to assign to the loaded frames.

+#### Output
+- `IMAGES`: Batch of loaded frame images as PyTorch tensors.
+- `METADATA`: Metadata containing the set FPS value.

+The node loads all image files from the specified folder, converts them to PyTorch tensors, and returns them as a batched tensor along with simple metadata containing the set FPS value.

+This allows easily loading a set of frames that were extracted and saved previously, for example, to reload and process them again.
+By setting the FPS value, the frames can be properly interpreted as a video sequence.

+Here is an explanation of the FrameInterpolator node:

+### FrameInterpolator

+The FrameInterpolator node allows interpolating between extracted video frames to increase the frame rate and smooth motion.

+#### Input Fields

+- `images`: Extracted frame images as tensors.
+- `METADATA`: Metadata from video - FPS and number of frames.
+- `multiplier`: Factor by which to increase frame rate.

+#### Output

+- `IMAGES`: Interpolated frames as image tensors.
+- `METADATA`: Updated metadata with new frame rate.

+The node takes extracted frames and metadata as input.
+It uses an interpolation model (RIFE) to generate additional in-between frames at a higher frame rate.

+The original frame rate in the metadata is multiplied by the `multiplier` value to get the new interpolated frame rate.

+The interpolated frames are returned as a batch of image tensors, along with updated metadata containing the new frame rate.

+This allows increasing the frame rate of an existing video to achieve smoother motion and slower playback.
+The interpolation model creates new realistic frames to fill in the gaps rather than just duplicating existing frames.

+The original code has been taken from [HERE](https://github.com/hzwer/Practical-RIFE/tree/main)

 ## Variables
 Since the primitive node has limitations in links (for example at the time i'm writing you cannot link "start_at_step" and "steps" of another ksampler toghether), I decided to create these simple node-variables to bypass this limitation
 The node-variables are: